sanaaziz-analyst/London_NHS_Prescribing_Analysis/README.md

 ![Loading the cleaned data into MySQL](images/py_06_mysql_load.png)

 The cleaned CSV was loaded into a local MySQL database using `pandas.to_sql()` with `sqlalchemy` and `pymysql`, rather than `LOAD DATA INFILE`, which repeatedly hit local file permission restrictions in this environment.
-Database credentials are read from environment variables rather than hardcoded, so this notebook is safe to publish as-is.
+Database credentials are read from environment variables rather than hardcoded, so this notebook is safe to publish as is.
 Row count in MySQL matched the cleaned CSV exactly, 2,035,897 rows.

 ---